mr-bt/manager.README/README.md

 Please get comfortable with [Guide: Understand team effectiveness](https://docs.google.com/document/d/1lgiz6mwZeyWEaJxN_NMI-tI5Qijv2BHh27DPLeSLE40/edit)

+### Me as a resource

+Be clear what you need from me for your success.
+Role, comp, org change, more feedback, more context, etc.

+Be clear when you need the company’s resources.
+Be data-driven about why you need it, gather alignment from the pertinent stakeholders, and show that you’re being cost conscious.
+I like justifications that include, “this is what [company we respect] does” + “this is the ROI” + “this is what an experiment would cost and if it works, from there I can shut it down or scale it up” + “this is the most cost-effective solution for these reasons.”

+I love to work through problems together if it’s useful to you.

 ### Decision-making

-I expect you to make decisions all the time as autonomous as possible and be right often.
-I also expect you to ask for help or advice when you're not sure or you could use a second opinion.
+I expect you to make decisions all the time as independently as possible and be right often.
+I expect you to ask for help or advice when you're not sure or you could use a second opinion.
 You're are not alone, I'm here for you.

 #### Directly-Responsible Individual (DRI)